tystar86/python_exercises/Tasks/math.md

 ```

 #82.
->Write a Python program to convert a float to ratio.
+>Write a function to convert a float to ratio.

 **Expected Output :**
 ```